The Second Amendment in New York State

 - Not present any other “good cause” for denial of the license.

-These are some of the most common reasons why people in New York are denied gun permits.
-Also, you will likley be required to complete a gun safety class before obtaining a firearm permit.
+Once you have completed your application, you will likely be required to complete a gun safety class before obtaining a firearm permit.

-Remember that if any other state court revokes your firearm license, classifies you as ineligible for such a permit, or orders the immediate surrender of one or all firearms by an applicant even after you move to New York State, New York courts will be required to follow this action.
+Remember that if any other state court revokes your firearm license, classifies you as ineligible for such a permit, or orders the immediate surrender of one or all firearms by an applicant even after moving to New York State, New York courts will be required to follow this action.

 An Experienced New York State Attorney can Help